exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 False
 ```

-Operator `is not` tests if first and second operand are not object.
+Operator `is not` tests if the first and second operand is not the same object.

 ```python
 >>> 1 is not 1